DiamondLightSource/atip/README.rst

 The accelerator data for the simulator is held in the centralised ``ATAcceleratorData`` class which the element and lattice data sources reference.
-Each instance of ``ATElementDataSource`` holds the pyat element equivalent the pytac element it is attached to; when a get request is made the appropriate data from that AT element is returned, however, when a set request is sent the class updates it's copy of that element with the changes incorporated and then it pushes that element with the new data to
+Each instance of ``ATElementDataSource`` holds the pyat element equivalent the Pytac element it is attached to; when a get request is made the appropriate data from that AT element is returned, however, when a set request is sent the class updates it's copy of that element with the changes incorporated and then it pushes that element with the new data to